Residential Tenancies and Rooming Accommodation and Other Legislation Amendment Bill 2024

 “The LNP will not oppose this bill.
 It is far from perfect and there are elements that we have significant reservations with.”— 2024-05-22View Hansard

-Strongly supported both bills as providing protections for renters and manufactured home owners, drawing on her previous experience working with vulnerable residents in caravan parks.
+Supported both bills as providing significant protections for renters and manufactured home residents, drawing on her experience with residents of manufactured home parks in her electorate.

 “I am proud to be a part of a government that is making renting fairer for the 30 per cent of Queenslanders who rent in this state.”— 2024-05-23View Hansard